haniae/haniae/README.md

-# 👋 Hi, I’m Hania A.
+#  Hi, I’m Hania A.

-🎓 MS in Business Analytics @ The George Washington University
+ MS in Business Analytics @ The George Washington University
-📊 Data Analyst | 🤖 ML Enthusiast | ⚖️ Ethical AI Advocate
+ Data Analyst |  ML Enthusiast | Ethical AI Advocate
-💡 Turning complex data into strategic insight
+ Turning complex data into strategic insight

 ---

-## 🚀 About Me
+##  About Me

-I’m a data-driven Business Analytics graduate student with a multidisciplinary background in marketing, HR analytics, and entrepreneurship.
+I’m a data-driven Business Analytics graduate student with a multidisciplinary background in marketing, strategy, analytics and data science.
 My mission is to build machine learning solutions that are not only accurate but also interpretable, ethical, and actionable.

 With hands-on experience across consulting, cloud-based pipelines, and predictive modeling, I enjoy bridging the gap between business needs and technical innovation—delivering tools that inform decisions, drive efficiency, and promote fairness.

 ---

-## 🔍 What I’m Passionate About
+##  What I’m Passionate About

-- ✅ Designing explainable, bias-aware ML models using SHAP, EBM, and post hoc tools
+-  Designing explainable, bias-aware ML models using SHAP, EBM, and post hoc tools
-- ⏱️ Building scalable forecasting pipelines using Python, SQL, and AWS
+-  Building scalable forecasting pipelines using Python, SQL, and AWS
-- 💳 Exploring CECL (Current Expected Credit Loss) for responsible credit risk modeling
+-  Exploring CECL (Current Expected Credit Loss) for responsible credit risk modeling
-- 🧠 Translating business questions into data-driven experimentation
+-  Translating business questions into data-driven experimentation
-- 💪 Bringing resilience and clarity—shaped by years of weightlifting—into analytical work
+-  Bringing resilience and clarity—shaped by years of weightlifting—into analytical work

 ---

-## 🧠 Education
+##  Education

-**🎓 The George Washington University – School of Business**
+** The George Washington University – School of Business**
 *Master of Science (MSc), Business Analytics*
-📍 Washington, DC | 🗓 Expected Graduation: December 2025
 **Relevant Coursework:**
 Programming for Analytics I & II • Data Visualization • Machine Learning I & II • Decision Models •
 Optimization • Statistics for Analytics I & II • Database Management • Probability • Digital Marketing Analytics

-**🎓 The American University in Cairo – School of Business**
+**The American University in Cairo – School of Business**
 *Bachelor of Business Administration (BBA), Marketing*
-📍 Cairo, Egypt | 🗓 December 2023
-**Honors:** Summa Cum Laude • Dean’s List • GPA: 3.8 / 4.0

 ---

-## 🛠 Technical Skills
+## Technical Skills

 **Programming & Visualization**
 Python (NumPy, Pandas, scikit-learn, Matplotlib, Seaborn) • R • SQL • SAS • Tableau • Power BI • Excel • PowerPoint